 Boards must be properly supported!

 The ends of boards must be fully supported.
 No overhang or cantilever is allowed.
 At butt joints – where the ends of two decking boards meet, this may mean doubling up on supporting joists.
 This is because you need to ensure that each board is held in place with it’s own T-Clip where they meet.

 Minimum spacing requirements

 It is recommended that a gap of at least 7mm is maintained between the sides of adjacent boards.
 This will allow for drainage and expansion due to temperature increases.
 The use of plastic T-Clips helps ensure these gaps are maintained.
 Gaps of 8mm should be left at butt joints – where the ends of two boards meet.
 Gaps of 15mm should be left between the edges of boards and objects such as a wall for similar reasons.

 Finish Your Deck

-Having fastened your boards all that remains is to tidy up the sides of your new deck with our WPC skirting and corner trims.
+Having fastened your deck boards you can tidy up the sides of the deck with WPC skirting and corner trims.
 They can be used to hide the unfinished end of boards and supporting joists.

 Our skirting trims can be screwed directly into joists with wood screws.
 A gap of at least 8mm should be maintained between skirting trims and the ends and sides of boards.
 This gap is to allow for expansion with temperature increases.

 Finally, corner trims can be applied subsequent to skirting trims to achieve a finishing touch.
 They can be screwed directly into the joist below the decking.

 However we recommend that you do not fully close your deck to allow for both air circulation and drainage.

 Phone to order